 News16 December 2020Brussels, BelgiumAgriculture and Rural Development

-Sustainability objectives and changing consumer demands are expected to impact EU meat and dairy markets over the coming decade.
-Milk production is set to grow moderately and demand for poultry projected to increase.
-These are just a few of the projections for the milk and meat markets from the European Union agricultural outlook for 2020-30 report published on 16 December 2020 by the European Commission.
+Decline of wine consumption could slow down thanks to the adaptation of the wine sector to changing lifestyles and consumer preferences.
+As for olive oil, consumption in EU non-producing countries and exports should grow over the outlook period.
+These are just a few of the projections for wine and olive oil from the European Union agricultural outlook for 2020-30 report published on 16 December 2020 by the European Commission.

 The EU agricultural outlook report for 2020-30 contains all relevant market data, accompanied by an explanation of assumptions, and a description of the macroeconomic environment.
 The projections and scenarios described in the report will be discussed at the annual EU agricultural conference, taking place online on 16-17 December 2020.